How to: Store breast milk, express breast milk and defrost breast milk

 How do I express breast milk using a breast pump?

 Using a breast pump is a good way to express breast milk.
-You can choose from a manual or an electric pump.
+You can choose from a manual breast pump or an electric breast pump.

-Always make sure that the pump and container are clean and sterilized before you use them.
+Always make sure that the pump and container are clean and sterilised before you begin expressing breast milk.

 These days breast pump technology is very advanced.
 Breast pumps are often very quiet and easy to use.
 Many are portable meaning you can express on the go.